micmejia/bible-dump/NKJV/Deuteronomy/Deut 28.md

 You shall beget sons and daughters, but they shall not be yours; for they shall go into captivity.

 ###### 42
-Locusts shall [^l]consume all your trees and the produce of your land.
+Locusts shall consume all your trees and the produce of your land.

 ###### 43
 "The alien who _is_ among you shall rise higher and higher above you, and you shall come down lower and lower.